 Trauma screening is a crucial first step towards connecting children & families who have experienced trauma with support and appropriate services.

 As part of May's Mental Health Awareness Month 2022, MHANYS is offering a series of free webinars that are open to everyone.

 Project TEACH is a program funded by the New York State Office of Mental Health.
 This June they hosted a provider call, the recording can be found HERE and their slides on the Pediatric Mental Health Care Access Grant (PMHCA) can be accessed HERE.

 This study reviews what workplace stressors and supports affect school nurse mental health.
 The findings can inform supportive policies and practices to reduce workplace stressors and increase workplace supports for school nurses.

 The School Mental Health Resource & Training Center provides monthly educational webinars for families and caregivers.
 Join them live to ask questions, or watch from our complete list of recorded webinars on their website above.

-Resources for families and caregivers
+Resources for schools, families, and caregivers